-As an independent hearing aid provider, UK Hearing Care deals with all the major hearing aid manufacturers to ensure that the best choice of hearing solutions is available to you; including all the latest technology from Resound, Starkey, Oticon and Phonak.
+As an independent hearing aid provider, Claritas Hearing deals with all the major hearing aid manufacturers to ensure that the best choice of hearing solutions is available to you; including all the latest technology from Resound, Starkey, Oticon and Phonak.
 This makes the process of finding the right solutions to your hearing problems quick, easy and convenient.

 This section will explain the most common hearing problems and the solutions for them.
 You may find the information helpful, but please be aware that this does not substitute the importance of having a hearing test to determine your unique hearing requirements.

 With most hearing losses, whilst your ability to hear soft sounds decreases, your sensitivity to loud sounds doesn't change and can even become more sensitive.

 There are many forms of compression and some approaches are better than others.
 Essentially, compression allows your audiologist to give extra emphasis to the softer sounds that a hearing-impaired person requires whilst compressing and controlling the louder sounds so that they remain comfortable.

 Research shows that hearing clearly in background noise is by far the most commonly reported problem to occur in those with hearing loss.

 |1.
 Directional microphones